 For this demo, select Basic Authentication configuration, which must be configured with the corresponding Username and Password.

 Inherited Token Authentication is a new configuration option that works only when your CloudHub connector’s application is run inside a CloudHub instance.
-With this approach the connector retrieves the API Token based on the user that created first the application.
-Note that if the user that created the application is disabled this authentication method will fail.
+With this approach the connector retrieves the API Token from the CloudHub instance where the app is deployed.

 Enter your credentials into the configuration fields and click OK: